microsoft/promptflow/src/promptflow/promptflow/_cli/data/chat_flow/README.md

 ## Create connection for LLM tool to use
 You can follow these steps to create a connection required by a LLM tool.

+Currently, there are two connection types supported by LLM tool: "AzureOpenAI" and "OpenAI".
+If you want to use "AzureOpenAI" connection type, you need to create an Azure OpenAI service first.
+Please refer to [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service/) for more details.
+If you want to use "OpenAI" connection type, you need to create an OpenAI account first.
+Please refer to [OpenAI](https://platform.openai.com/) for more details.

 ```bash
 # Override keys with --set to avoid yaml file changes
 pf connection create --file openai.yaml --set api_key=<your_api_key> organization=<your_organization> --name open_ai_connection